-It is a look at gossip, and how it changes in increments as it continues to fly about town.
-By the time it comes full circle, it is hardly even the same story!
+“Big Little Lies” shows how gossip changes in increments as it continues to fly about town.
+By the time it comes full circle, it is hardly even the same story.

 Madeline was my favorite character.
 She is a strong-willed, ready-to- pounce-on-anyone-who-treats-her-friends-badly sort of woman.
 I would feel safe with Madeline on my side.

 Then there is Celeste.
-So beautiful in every way that people stop on the street to stare at her.
-Married to a very handsome and wealthy man.
-Beautiful twin sons.
-Everyone thinks they must surely live the ideal life.
+She is so beautiful in every way that people stop on the street to stare at her.
+Celeste is married to a handsome and wealthy man.
+She has beautiful twin sons.
+Everyone thinks this couple must surely live the ideal life.

 But as we all know, no one lives the ideal life.
 And it is oftentimes in these very circumstances when life is really barely tolerable.
-That’s all I will say on that so as not to ruin it for you.
+That’s all I will say on that so as not to ruin the book for you.

-There is young Jane who comes to town with her little boy, who she tells everyone is the result of a one night stand.
-She moves them about every six months, looking for the best place for them to live, to be happy.
-To be normal.
-And possibly to hide from what haunts her.
+There is young Jane who comes to town with her little boy.
+She tells everyone he is the result of a one night stand.
+For some inexplicable reason she moves them about every six months.
+She’s looking for the best place to live and be happy.

 This book is about bullying in schools.
-What it does to the family of the child who is bullied.
+And what it does to the family of the child who is bullied.
 And then we must think about the family of the child who has been labeled a bully.
-Victims all around.
+There are victims all around.

 And of course I loved the three female protagonists.